Albert-Gao/blog/source/_posts/dependency-injection-on-android-with-dagger-android-and-kotlin.md

 }
 ```

 > This `@Provides` is the provider for any consumer which has the `@Inject` decorator.
 Dagger gonna match the type for you.
-Which means when a `@Inject` asks for `SharedPreferences`, dagger gonna find through all `@Provide` and find a match and get that instance.
+Which means when a `@Inject` asks for the type `SharedPreferences`, dagger gonna find through all `@Provide` and find a method which return type matches and get that instance from this method.

 But something interesting here is that who gonna give that `app` parameter when calling this `provideSharedPreference()` method and where does it get it.
 Well, we gonna see that soon.